-Anita and I choose to attend the VHF contesting, Low-Band Antenna and Waterfall Displays sessions and they were all very interesting.
+Anita and I chose to attend the VHF contesting, Low-Band Antenna, and Waterfall Displays sessions, which were all very interesting.
 It was also great to see all of our friends from Contesting Community.

 We began our visit to the Hamvention exhibit halls at the ARRL booth.
 It is quite something to see the scope of the activities that The ARRL engages in for the benefit of the Amateur Radio Community.

 One thing that caught our eye there was the very well put together Emergency Go-Kits that the ARRL can supply in disaster relief situations.

 We also saw the recently added accessories for the Elecraft KX3 Transceiver – the KX3 Pan Adapter and the KXPA100 100w Amplifier.
 These are both excellent units which we have added to our KX3 Transceiver setup.
 The PX3 provides a really nice band activity and waterfall display capability and the KPA100 is nicely integrated with the KX3 making the combination a 100W transceiver package.
 Look for more on our experiences with the PX3 and KPA100 in future posts.

 We had the opportunity to spend a little time with our friend Bob Heil, K9EID again this year.
 Bob and the HAM Nation crew are always fun to listen to.
 Bob was also part of Contest University this year where he spoke about improving contest audio.

-A big part of the Hamvention fun was the various dinners and end of day events that we attended.
-We did the RTTY Contesting, Top Band and Contesting Dinners this year.
+A big part of the Hamvention fun was the various dinners and end-of-day events that we attended.
+We made the RTTY Contesting, Top Band, and Contesting Dinners this year.
 A special treat was seeing Ward Silver, N0AX and the Spurious Emission Band perform some HAM Radio Hits!

 The Dayton Hamvention is always a treat for us.
 We hope to see some of our readers there in the future.

 – Fred, AB1OC